ieguinoa/galaxy-provenance-capture/README.md

 # galaxy-provenance-capture
-Retrospective provenance capturing from Galaxy workflow invocations
+Retrospective provenance capturing from Galaxy workflow invocations.

+This project focus on producing a workflow-centric executable RO-crate from a workflow execution performed using a Galaxy instance.
+This approach enables the complete sharing of a computational analysis performed using Galaxy in a format that allows re-running the analysis using any other Galaxy instance.

-- The initial version of this tool starts from a workflow invocation id and extracts all information required to reproduce the analysis including the workflow definition and a capture of retrospective provenance.
+- The initial version of this tool starts from a workflow invocation id and extracts all information required to reproduce the analysis including the workflow definition, inputs, outputs and a capture of the retrospective provenance.

 - The files from the workflow definition and its retrospective provenance trace are then organized using the ligthweight packaging format RO-crate (https://github.com/ResearchObject/ro-crate).